 Operation Comfort Warriors | Gifts for Yanks Who Gave

 The Nebraska Antique Farming Association has been proud to be able to raise thousands of dollars each year during our relay for Operation Comfort Warriors.
-Starting in 2022 we will be taking donations for OCW and another Legion program “Gifts for Yanks”.
+In 2022 we started taking donations for OCW and another Legion program “Gifts for Yanks”.
 We will split the donations 50/50 with each program.
 You may donate when you register for the relay or give along the relay at our various stops.

 What is "Operation Comfort Warriors"?

 Operation Comfort Warriors is a program dedicated to meeting the needs of wounded, injured, or ill military personnel by providing them with comfort items not usually supplied by the government.
 OCW ensures that patients at U.S. military hospitals and warrior transition units are given items like sweat suits, DVDs, puzzles, electronic devices, books, calling cards, and more.
 OCW also provides larger items such as ping pong tables, entertainment centers, computers, kayaks, and other recreational goods for use by wounded warriors in common areas.